textileio/community/docs/clients/js-http.md

 ## Installation

-The JS HTTP Client is published as an [NPM Package](https://www.npmjs.com/package/@textile/js-http-client)
+The JS HTTP Client is published as an [NPM Package](https://www.npmjs.com/package/@textile/js-http-client).
+You are free to use the [source code](https://github.com/textileio/js-http-client) directly or use a package manager to install the official release.

 #### NPM